 |This VERY challenging level includes Levels One through Four plus the locations and pronunciations of the corresponding capital cities for all countries in Level One.
 Students will also learn about major deserts and mountain ranges.|

-The Passport Club is designed for face-to-face interaction between students, teachers, and volunteers; however, during remote learning, students access the program virtually.
-Through the Virtual Classroom, students participate in activities that introduce countries they will study.
+The Passport Club is designed for face-to-face interaction between students, teachers, and volunteers.
+We will use a Virtual Classroom this year for 22-23 where students will participate in activities that introduce countries they will study.
 Students may also click on video links for enrichment and independent study related to the countries.
 Instructions for using the Virtual Classroom will be emailed each month.

 Map Coloring Guide